KaiserWerk/goauth2/README.md

 ### Refresh Token Grant

-This is not an actual authorization grant, but a renewal process.
+Technically, this is not an actual authorization grant, but a renewal process for previously performed authorization.

 If valid and authorized, the authorization server MAY issue an access token as described in [Section 5.1](https://tools.ietf.org/html/rfc6749#section-5.1) of RFC 6749.